-The purpose of this paper is to introduce the concepts of Topological Data Analysis (TDA) and explore their application in the context of Air Traffic Management (ATM).
-We aim to demonstrate the efficacy of TDA through an analysis of real-world data, specifically the Spanish network of airports during the Summer Season of 2018, as classified by AENA (a Spanish public company incorporated as a public limited company that manages general interest airports in Spain).
+The purpose of this paper is to introduce the concepts of Topological Data Analysis (TDA) and explore their application in the context of Air Traffic Management (ATM) via a proof of concept presented in this section.
+We aim to demonstrate the efficacy of TDA through an analysis of real-world data, specifically the Spanish network of airports during the Summer Season of 2018, as classified by AENA (a Spanish public company responsible for overseeing airports of general interest in Spain).

 In order to facilitate our analysis, we have leveraged AENA's airport classification system for 2018, which is divided into five distinct categories.
 These categories include Group 3 (airports with less than half a million passengers per year), Group 2 (airports with between half a million and two million passengers per year), Group 1 (airports with more than two million passengers per year), the Canary Group (comprised of airports located in the Canary Islands), and a special group (which includes Madrid-Barajas, Barcelona-El Prat, and Palma's airport).